 A limited plan may leave your child hungry and buying additional snacks and meals.
 A college-supplied magnetic swipe card is an easy way to pay for meals.
 The cards also can be used at other campus sites including bookstores, snack bars, or convenience stores.
 Check if your teen’s card is a debit card pre-loaded with a certain sum.
 That can prevent binge spending.

 But be sure to find out what happens when there is no money left on the card and make certain your child will not need the card for something critical, such as medical care.
 Otherwise, you’ll want to monitor your child’s spending, perhaps by having bills sent to you.

 Four Wheels…Two Wheels…or Two Feet

 If your child wants to bring a car, ask if he or she really needs one.
 How much would your child use it for trips home or elsewhere?
-Most campuses are designed for students to walk, bike, or ride the bus.
-If your son or daughter wants a car, you both need to consider the costs.
+Most campuses are designed for students to walk, bike or ride the bus.
+If your son or daughter wants a car, you both need to consider the subsequent rise in their cost of living.
 There's:

 Ultimately, you and your child know your situation best.
 Start by brainstorming needs and options and be honest about your financial limitations.
 The best way to learn financial lessons is often to work through them together.